-- 1. This CAO is applicable to the contracts of employment between employers and employees as referred to in Article 1. - 2.
+- 1. This CAO is applicable to the contracts of employment between employers and employees as referred to in Article 1.
+The provisions in the CAO are based on a full-time contract of employment.
+This means that in the case of a part-time contract of employment, the CAO provisions must be applied pro rata, unless stipulated otherwise. - 2.
 This CAO is a minimum CAO.
-The individual employer is free to make agreements that deviate from the CAO to the benefit of the (individual) employee. - This CAO does not alter rights conferred individually insofar as they exceed the rights laid down in this CAO and insofar as they were recorded in writing in the individual contract of employment before the date of commencement of this CAO. - 4.
-Appendices I to 9 are part of this CAO.
+The individual employer is free to make agreements that deviate from the CAO to the benefit of the (individual) employee. - 3.
+This CAO does not alter rights conferred individually insofar as they exceed the rights laid down in this CAO and insofar as they were recorded in writing in the individual contract of employment before the date of commencement of this CAO. - 4.
+Appendices I to 10 are part of this CAO.